Super Bowl XLVI Commercials

 When it comes to celebrity endorsements, Pepsi didn’t screw around – Pepsi-Cola gave us a confusing commercial with Elton John and Flava Flav while Pepsi Max dragged Regis Philbin away from whichever bank commercials he’s usually doing.

 Oh, and there was a Skechers commercial that ended with a cameo by Mark Cuban – apparently, marketing firms believe we still care about Mark Cuban.
-And I read something somewhere that this ad either directly or indirectly promotes grey hound racing, but I don’t remember anything about that – just that they wanted me to associate their shoe wear with Mark Cuban, which I think is a mistake.
+And I read something somewhere that this ad either directly or indirectly promotes grey hound racing, but I don’t remember anything about that – just that they wanted me to associate their shoes with Mark Cuban, which I think is a mistake.
 Anyway, let me take a quick time out to remind everyone not to bet or attend dog racing – dog racing is bullshit.
 If you need to bet on a race, pay your buddies to run around the block and speculate on who will win.
 (Trust me, this will be much funnier that grey hounds chasing a fake rabbit.)